SunnyTomcat/Custom-Actions-Menu/README.md

 	[] execVM "actions\activate.sqf";
 	~~~~

+1. If you use the transformations menu you will loose ALL gear you have on.
+To return to human simply choose the human survivor option in the transform menu.

 	#### If you use my Epoch Admin Tools then skip the remaining steps.
 Otherwise, continue.

 1. Open ***actions\Actions_Menu.sqf*** and replace "111111111" near the top of the file with your player UID.